-Maps will be updated to reflect Half Iron distances mid summer.
+Maps will be updated to reflect Half Iron distances this month.

 Cyclists will leave the transition area just south of the Astronaut Hall of Fame and cross over State Road 405 enjoying beautiful water and wildlife views as they head east to the Kennedy Space Center.
 One entire side of State Road 405 will be closed to auto traffic so cyclists will have a closed course to the gate.
 There will be a Gatorade bottle exchange at the main entrance of KSC at approximately miles 5 and 27 on the course.
 There will be no other formal SAG stops inside the secured areas of KSC.
 Once inside KSC, cyclists will head north on the Merritt Island National Wildlife Refuge past natural Florida scenery and the NASA Railroad before turning east on the Saturn Causeway.
 Heading east on this route, cyclists will pass directly in front of the giant Vehicle Assembly Building, the Launch Control Center, the NASA Press Site, the Crawlerway and both launch pads used for the Apollo and Space Shuttle programs.
 Athletes will again pass by these structures and more on the return to the Kennedy Parkway and subsequent return to transition area at the Astronaut Hall of Fame.